Wing Coaster

 Wing Coaster is engineering firm Bolliger & Mabillard’s designation for its winged roller coaster designs.
 Winged roller coasters are a type of steel roller coaster where pairs of riders sit on either side of a roller coaster track in which nothing is above or below the riders.
 B&M began development on the first Wing Coaster between 2007 and 2008 leading to the opening of Raptor at Gardaland on 1 April 2011.
-There were sixteen B&M-designed Wing Coasters either under construction or operating worldwide as of December 2020 (14 operational, 2 under construction).
+There were eighteen B&M-designed Wing Coasters either under construction or operating worldwide as of 2024, with one more standing but not operating.

 History

 According to Walter Bolliger, development of the Wing Coaster began between 2007 and 2008.
 In 2010, Bolliger & Mabillard announced a prototype Wing Coaster design that would be built at Merlin Entertainments' Gardaland.
 It became known as Raptor, which opened on 1 April 2011.
 A year later, Merlin Entertainments opened a second Wing Coaster on 15 March 2012, called The Swarm at Thorpe Park.

 In the United States, the first Wing Coaster to be announced was X-Flight, which opened at Six Flags Great America on 16 May 2012.
 Dollywood's Wild Eagle actually opened earlier on 24 March 2012, making it the first Wing Coaster in North America.
 On 13 August 2012, Cedar Point announced plans to build a new Wing Coaster called GateKeeper, which set new records for a Wing Coaster including longest track length, fastest speed and drop height.
 The first Wing Coaster in Asia, Parrot Coaster, opened at Ocean Kingdom on 25 January 2014.
 Thorpe Park announced that the last two rows of The Swarm would be turned backwards – a first for a Wing Coaster – for the 2013 season.
 On 24 July 2014, Holiday World & Splashin' Safari announced Thunderbird, the first launched Wing Coaster.